 - Favorite (or new) hobbies: crocheting, knitting, mastering a language or musical instrument – the ideas are endless!

-JFS Care employs only the best caregivers for in-home care in Santa Monica and the surrounding areas.
+JFS Care employs only the best caregivers for elder home care in Los Angeles and the surrounding areas.
 Contact us online or call us at 213-383-2273 any time for a free in-home consultation to learn more about how our care team can help with a more enriching life for a cherished older adult!